cjus/python-coding-challenge/documentation/approach.md

 To do this I first built a `simulation_tester.py` module which is functionally similar to the online one - even in how it uses operating system pipes to communicate with the child process that hosts the client AI.

-The online site provides a series of test cases that you can use to test your AI.
-I encoded those test cases in my `simulations.py` module which is used by my `simulation_tester.py` module.
+The online site provides a series of test cases that I used to test my AI.
+I encoded those test cases in the `simulations.py` module which is used by the `simulation_tester.py` module.
 This allowed me to iterate on my AI locally without having to use the online site.
 I considered that necessary in order to be able to debug my AI, but also to be able to test my AI with shorter and custom test cases.

-Personally, I like to use docker containerized environments and Visual Studio Code's remote development features to build my projects.
-This allows me to use my local IDE and tools while still having a consistent environment for my projects.
+Personally, I like to use docker containerized environments and Visual Studio Code's remote development features to work on projects.
+This allows me to use my local IDE and tools while still having a consistent environment.

 - [Docker instructions](documentation/docker.md)